Christine Griggs, ARAM

 Christine studied with Janet Craxton at the Royal Academy of Music and was principal oboe with Cape Town Opera Orchestra.
 She gave concerts throughout Southern Africa and was an SABC recording artist.
 From 1995-2010, Christine taught woodwind in Northamptonshire schools.
 She is principal oboe with Leicester Symphony Orchestra and performs with the Helix Ensemble, University of Leicester Sinfonia, The Really Big Symphony Orchestra, The Marches Oboes, and Daventry Oboe Trio.
 Memorable are concerts with conductor Nicholas Daniel, and performing in Compiègne, France.
 Christine chairs the British Double Reed Society teachers’ forum, and is a Church Worship band member.
 She plays Lorée oboe, oboe d’amore, cor anglais and bass oboe.
 Christine is married to Alan, the LSO bass trombone player, and they have two grandsons, one is almost 8 and the other 3 months.

+Malcolm Roe was a long-time LSO player and sadly missed member of the ‘cello section.
 “Born in 1929 and named after Malcolm Sargent, an up and coming young conductor at the time, I suppose it was predictable that I would spend part of my life making music.
 Inspired by my children I was a late starter, not taking up the cello until I was about 40.
 It is really down to my late dear wife who supported and encouraged me throughout that I persevered.
 I was taught by Jack Coney and Haydn Hopkins, both Leicester Symphony Orchestra players, and joined the Orchestra some 40 years ago.
-Membership of the LSO has always been a great joy and I hope I may be able to continue for a while longer.
+Membership of the LSO has always been a great joy.
 The cello and bow I now play I made for myself in 2000.”

 From a young age I would blow down any tube or piping that I could pick up.
 I then saw a French Horn being played at a concert and pleaded to be allowed to have a go.
 Consequently I started playing the Horn aged 9 and am still doing battle with it over 40 years later!
 I joined the LSO when I was studying at Leicester Polytechnic and other than a brief period when I lived in London have been a regular member ever since.
 I play in many local orchestras and can often be found in theatres playing in the ‘pit’ for amateur productions.
 One of my best memories of the orchestra was playing Elgar’s 1st Symphony in De Montfort hall then hearing the performance broadcast on Radio Leicester.